garniergere/Reference.Db.SNPs.Quercus/README.md

 * See <A HREF="MREPS.parsing"> MREPS.parsing </A> for a R script that parses the output from the <A HREF="https://mreps.univ-mlv.fr/"> MREPS SSR detection software</A> into a dataframe.

 * A detailed comparative analysis of nucleotide diversity range and magnitude is also provided across species.
-We observed robust patterns of slightly but significantly higher diversity in <i>Q. petraea</i>, across a random gene set and in the abiotic stress functional category, and a heterogeneous landscape of both nucleotide diversity and differentiation.
-Alternative hypotheses are proposed to explain those patterns, in the context of these oak species past history of recolonization and introgression.

-* The  representativity  of  the  data  provided in terms  of  species  genomic diversity  make  them  useful  for  possible  applications  in  medium-scale  landscape  and molecular  ecology  projects, and as reference resources for validation  purposes  in  larger-scale  resequencing  projects.

 ### Data availability and links to other oak genomic resources